HubSpot CRM

 Parameter Type Description

-ObjectType String The HubSpot object type to create.
+ObjectType String HubSpot object type to create.

-Items Array HubSpot records to create, with writable Properties as direct children of each item.
+Items Array HubSpot records to create, with writable properties as direct children of each item.
 The fields exposed in templates depend on the selected object type and the Connection's granted scopes.

 Return Type Description